lizsites/Atrades/README.md

 Players will assume the roles of influential nobles and elites that ran the enterprises of the Soviet Union.
 As these Nomenklatura, players will bid for turn order, select actions in the auctioned turn order, and take potentially powerful enterprise actions.
 At the end of the round, players will earn rubles depending on how much influence they have in each of the eight areas.

-The player with the most rubles at the end of the 10th round is deemed the most likely to influence russian politics after the collapse of the USSR, and is therefore the winner.
+The game ends at the end of the round when one player has placed all twenty of their influence markers on the board.
+At that time, the player with the most rubles behind their player screen is deemed the most likely to influence russian politics after the collapse of the USSR, and is therefore the winner.

 ## Rules of play